leonlinsx/minimal-mistakes/_posts/2019-06-08-broken-heart-syndrome.md

 > Although medical researchers may not be able to pinpoint where that surge of willpower \[to live longer\] comes from, they have shown evidence for people’s remarkable ability to hold on and let go at will.

-And other experiments that hint at how we view our partners:
+And other experiments that hint at how we view our partners.
+I believe [this](https://news.virginia.edu/content/shocking-new-research-finds-friendships-are-key-good-health "virginia") is the study being referenced below:

 > volunteers’ brain patterns were indistinguishable when the threat was directed at them or their partner.
 That wasn’t true when holding a stranger’s hand.
 “As far as your brain is concerned, a partner is not just metaphorically, but literally, a part of who you are,” he says.